mykle1/MMM-Lunartic/README.md

 ## Config.js entry and options

     {
+            disabled: false,
             module: 'MMM-Lunartic',
-        position: 'top_left',                   // Best in left, center, or right regions
+            position: 'bottom_center', // Best in left, center, or right regions
             config: {
+                mode: "rotating", // rotating or static
-			image: "animation",                     // animation, current, DayNight or static
+                image: "current", // animation, current, DayNight or static
                 distance: "miles", // miles or km
                 useHeader: false, // true if you want a header
                 header: "The Lunartic is in my head", // Any text you want
                 maxWidth: "300px",
-			animationSpeed: 3000,                   // updated info fades in and out }
+                animationSpeed: 0,
+                rotateInterval: 15000,
+            }
         },

 ## Special thanks to SpaceCowboysDude for spotting my errors, as usual.